Staff Disciplinary Hearings: How Should HR Manage Them?

 From the very beginning of a disciplinary hearing, HR should notify an accused employee of the entire process and what is to be expected (at each stage).

 The employee, therefore, should not be surprised when being asked questions as part of the investigation or when being called to attend a disciplinary hearing.
-A follow-up hearing should be organized as soon as possible after the investigation has been wrapped up.
+A follow-up hearing should be organised as soon as possible after the investigation has been wrapped up.

 How Do You Invite An Employee to a Disciplinary Hearing?